 Programme Stage HE Level Credits Weighting (%) Class % required

 RPL 6 15 0%

 1 7 45 20 % With Distinction 70

 2 7 75 40 % With Merit 60

-3 7 60 40 % Without classification 50
+3 7 60 40% Without classification 50

-Post Graduate Diploma in Nursing (with eligibility to apply for NMC registration):
+Post Graduate Diploma in Nursing Adult and Mental Health (pre-registration) (with eligibility to apply for NMC registration):

-If you achieve the practice requirements for the MSc Nursing (RN/ Pre-registration) but fail to meet the academic requirements for the MSc Nursing (RN, Pre-registration) and have exhausted all permitted resit opportunities, but have achieved 150 credits at level 7 (excluding the Dissertation module) you may be awarded a Post Graduate Diploma in Nursing.
-This award allows you to apply for registration with the NMC.
+If you achieve the practice requirements for the MSc Nursing (RN/ Pre-registration) Adult and Mental Health but fail to meet the academic requirements for the MSc Nursing (RN, Pre-registration) Adult and Mental Health and have exhausted all permitted resit opportunities, but have achieved 150 credits at level 7 (excluding the Dissertation module) you may be awarded a Post Graduate Diploma in Nursing.
+This award allows you to apply for registration with the NMC in both the Adult and Mental Health fields of nursing.